potatoqualitee/kbupdate/README.md

 ## Thank you!

 Thanks to all of the contributors and downloaders!
-Also, thanks to the []redditor who helped with the description](https://www.reddit.com/r/PowerShell/comments/f3rusq/comment/fhmli61/).
+Also, thanks to the [redditor who helped with the description](https://www.reddit.com/r/PowerShell/comments/f3rusq/comment/fhmli61/).